-- 13. Once the corer is empty, all of your sample material will be suspended in water in the 3 gallon bucket. - 14.
-Repeat Steps 3-13 two more times, until there is a composite of 3 cores in the 3 gallon bucket.
+- a.
+Check for clinging insects. - 8.
+Once the corer is empty, all of your sample material will be suspended in water in the 3 or 5 gallon bucket. - 9.
+Repeat Steps 3.a-8 two more times, until there is a composite of 3 cores in the 3 or 5 gallon bucket.
 Proceed to Section C.9 Sample Elutriation and Preservation. - a.
-3 cores = 1 composite sample - 15.
+3 cores = 1 composite sample - 10.
 After elutriation and preservation, clean corer in stream water and move to next location and repeat the steps above until you have the desired number of composite samples. - a.
 Wadeable stream taxonomy: 5 samples for the dominant habitat type, 3 samples for the secondary habitat - b.
 Wadeable stream DNA: 3 samples in the dominant habitat type - c.
 Lake or river taxonomy: 5 samples in the littoral zone - d.
 Lake or river DNA: 3 samples in the littoral habitat